CarterST1/VSNSL_LIB/README.md

 ## Configuration

-- **Charset File**: Ensure the `charset.json` file is located in the `resources/charsets` directory.
+- **Charset File**: Ensure the `charset.json` and all other charset files are located in the `resources/charsets` directory.
 This file contains the character mapping used for encoding and decoding.
 - **Logging**: Logs are stored in `resources/logs/activity.log`.
 You can adjust the logging level in the `VSNSL_LIB.py` file.

 ## Troubleshooting